Gobi-Stories/gobi-enonic/README.md

  1. Upload gobistories-<version>.jar to your enonic application installer.
  2. Add the Gobi Stories application to your Site.
- 3. Edit any Rich Text Content and use the Insert Macro button to add a Gobi Story.
+ 3. Edit any Rich Text Content and use the Insert Macro button to add a Gobi Story, or add a part to a page and select Gobi.

 ## Detailed start